jakubtomsu/odin-lbp-serialization/README.md

 # LBP serialization
 This is a small drop-in code sample for binary [LBP](https://handmade.network/p/29/swedish-cubes-for-unity/blog/p/2723-how_media_molecule_does_serialization) serialization.

-The benefits of this method include
+The benefits of this method include:
 - You need only one procedure for both seralization and deserialization.
 This way they can't go out of sync
 - Full backwards compatibility with all previous versions
 - no need for RTTI